Reviewing Applications: PreventSA Incubator

 • A short written application

-• A link to a 1–2 minute video of you explaining your idea or speaking over a demo of your idea
+• A link to a 1–2 minute video of them explaining their idea or speaking over a demo of their idea

 • Submit questions on our contact page.